yiremorlans/byte-garden/src/site/notes/DS & Algorithms/Stacks & Queues.md

 03-02-2023

+A stack and a [queue](#Queues) are two data structures used to store and organize data in computer programs.
+They  are widely used in computer science and programming, and they have many real-life applications you might already be familiar with!

+They are used in browsers for storing the history of visited web pages, in text editors for undo/redo functionality, and in operating systems for managing memory.
+Queues, on the other hand, are used in many everyday applications, such as ordering food at a restaurant or boarding a plane, where the first person in line is served first.
+They are also used in computer networks for packet routing, in printers for job scheduling, and in music streaming services for managing song queues.

 ## Stacks

-A stack and a queue are two data structures used to store and organize data in computer programs.

-A stack is like a pile of plates in a cafeteria.
+Imagine a stack is like a pile of plates in a cafeteria.
 You add new plates to the top of the pile, and when you need to remove a plate, you take the top one off first.
 This is known as LIFO (Last In, First Out) - the last plate added to the pile is the first one that can be removed.

 This is a class in JavaScript that implements a stack data structure using an object for storage.
 The methods use the `storage` object and the `size` property to keep track of the elements in the stack.